 - specs -- An iterable of strings or MatchSpec objects to be tested. - conflict.
-(It is assumed that the specs) -- bad_deps
+(It is assumed that the specs) --

-A list of lists of bad deps
+Returns A list of lists of bad deps Return type bad_deps

-Strategy:

-If we're here, we know that the specs conflict.
+Strategy: If we're here, we know that the specs conflict.
 This could be because: - One spec conflicts with another; e.g.